 In August of 2015, a second spill resulted in another shut down order.
 In January of 2016, Banks Island declared bankruptcy and walked away – leaving Canadians with only a $420,000 reclamation bond to pay for a cleanup estimated to cost $1.6 million (7).

 But the story doesn’t end there.
 Eventually, there were a total of 35 charges issued and in July 2016, Mossman and another Banks Island executive had 18 pollution charges filed against them personally.
 They were initially acquitted of the charges, though Mossman was fined $15,000, but the B.C.
-Supreme Court subsequently overturned that acquittal.
+Supreme Court subsequently overturned that acquittal (8).
 Despite attempts by their lawyers to block a new trial, a Court of Appeals judge issued a decision to reject those appeals.
-The two are currently in involved in a new trial facing federal and provincial charges.
-The trial is expected to conclude in 2023 (8).
+On July 7, 2023 Judge David Patterson of the Provincial Court in Prince Rupert, British Columbia found Ben Mossman guilty on13 counts related to environmental spills.

 The Banks Island disaster prompted an outcry.
 First by the Gitxaala Nation, who called Mossman’s token fine a “slap in the face” (7), given that it contaminated one of the most important food gathering areas in their traditional territory.
 And later, legislators and nonprofits called for reform of the B.C. environmental assessment process to close loopholes that allowed the mine to open and operate for 15 months without examination (9).